celj/economic-research-seminar-1-spring-2022/research-proposals/research-proposal-2.md

 #### Methodology

 Statistical learning models based on Bayesian methods will be needed in aid of comparing a posteriori simulated data with real data from next period.
-Non parametric methods will keep track on unbiasedness and autocorrelation issues.
+Non-parametric methods will keep track on unbiasedness and autocorrelation issues.
 Getting more specific, numerical methods like Metropolis–Hastings algorithm and Differences-in-Differences models will help.

 #### Data